dragonnn/efmt/README.md

 );
 ```

+## Technical Notes

-## Performance
+### Performance

+The use of micro-benchmarks is usually problematic.
+Nevertheless, the trends can be recognised
-The following table shows a comparison of `tfmt` with `core::fmt` using a few examples. tfmt is
+very well.
+The following table shows a comparison of `tfmt` with `core::fmt` using a few examples.
-significantly smaller and also much faster than `core::fmt`.
+tfmt is significantly smaller and also much faster than `core::fmt`.
 Another difference is that
 `tfmt` does not contain a panicking branch.
-This can be an important difference for embedded systems.
+This can be an important difference for embedded
+systems.
+The high memory requirement of `core::fmt` in connection with floats is astonishing.
+The
+strong fluctuations in the required cycles are also surprising.

+The sources for generating the data and the visualisation can be found in the `tests/size`
+directory.

 | Name                 | Crate |         Size |   Cycles_min |   Cycles_max |
 |----------------------|-------|--------------|--------------|--------------|